alanrogers/agar22/docs/index.md

 # How to apply

-Send email to rogers@anthro.utah.edu with subject heading "agar".

 The workshop is free, but attendees must apply.
 Applications are due *July 15, 2022*.

-The workshop is open to all.
-If space is short,

-We will prioritize those who are likely to benefit from this workshop.
+The workshop is open to anyone interested in using genetic data to study population history.
+If space runs short, we will prioritize those most likely to benefit from the workshop.

 # Modules